Writing came relatively easy to me, journalism was series of accidents: Vir Sanghvi tells veteran journalist Prem Prakash | english.lokmat.com

 Sanghvi was asked about the process of choice of new leader when the Janata Party government came to power after the post-Emergency elections in 1977.

 "I thought it was a mistake for many reasons.
 First of all, there should have been an election.
-Secondly, when you have a coalition, which we had at the Centre in India, somebody who can do a little bit of give and take, and someone who can manage a coalition, should have been appointed," he added.
+Secondly, when you have a coalition, which we never had at the Centre in India, you need somebody who can do a little bit of give and take, and someone who can manage a coalition," he added.

 ( With inputs from ANI )